Are You Unemployed?

 2.50%.
 The high was attained in November of 1982.
 The low was achieved in

 May of 1953.
-Recent rates experienced in March of 2013 are high relative to
+Recent rates experienced in August of 2019 are low relative to the

 This page provides a five year chart and a twelve month forecast for US